- About Us

 - SW Climate

-The 2010 Water Year in Review offers a summary of the information presented in the Southwest Climate Outlook during the 2010 water year, which began October 1, 2009, and ended September 30, 2010.
-This review provides an overview of precipitation, temperature, reservoir levels, drought, wildfire, and El Niño–Southern Oscillation (ENSO) conditions.
+The 2011 Water Year in Review is a summary of the information presented in the Southwest Climate Outlook between October 1, 2010, and September 30, 2011.
+The water year is a standard period of measurement used in hydrology because the natural seasonal ground recharge and discharge cycles are more aligned with the October–September period than the calendar year due to precipitation and evaporation.
+This review highlights precipitation, temperature, reservoir levels, drought, wildfire, and El Niño–Southern Oscillation (ENSO) conditions.

 Top 5 headlines of the water year